renovatebot/renovate/docs/usage/config-overview.md

 The repository and file name which Renovate looks for can be configured using the other `inheritConfig*` settings documented in Global config.
 Default values are `{{parentOrg}}/renovate-config` for repository name and `org-inherited-config.json` for file name.

-If found, Inherited config will be merged on top (i.e. override) Global config, however note that there are many settings which are global-only so attempting to configure one of those will result in an error.
+If found, Inherited config will be merged on top (i.e. override) Global config.
+Avoid putting any global-only setting in a Inherited config, as doing so will result in an error.

-Inherited config can include all Repository config settings as well as any Global config options which are documented as "supportsInheritConfig".
+Inherited config may use all Repository config settings, and any Global config options which have the "supportsInheritConfig" property in the docs.

 For information on how the Mend Renovate App supports Inherited config, see the dedicated "Mend Renovate App Config" section toward the end of this page.

 ### Repository config

-Repository config is the config loaded from the repository itself.
+Repository config is the config loaded from a config file in the repository.
 Alternative file names are supported, but the default is `renovate.json`.
-If multiple such file names are found in the same repository then Renovate will use the first one it finds and ignore the other(s).
+If Renovate finds more than one configuration file in the same repository, then Renovate will use the _first_ configuration file it finds and ignores the other(s).

 ### Config precedence